Nasal Issues & Nosebleed

 No. Taking epilepsy medicine is not painful.
 Some surgeries may cause short-term discomfort, but doctors give medicines to manage pain and support recovery.
 Always consult the doctor for the whole process.

-How long do I need to stay in India for treatment?
+How long do I need to stay abroad for treatment?

 It depends on your treatment plan.
 For medicine and tests, 2 to 7 days may be enough.
 For surgery or VNS, patients may stay 2 to 4 weeks for recovery and follow-up.